openmpf/openmpf.github.io/docs/docs/Component-API-Overview.md

 A component’s action type corresponds to the operation which the algorithm performs.
 Generally, this is `DETECTION`.

 A component can perform batch processing, stream processing, or both.
 Refer to the [C++ Batch Component API](CPP-Batch-Component-API/index.html), [C++ Streaming Component API](CPP-Streaming-Component-API/index.html), and [Java Batch Component API](Java-Batch-Component-API/index.html).
+There is also a [Python Batch Component API](Python-Batch-Component-API/index.html).
+We currently to not support Python components for stream processing.

 The data that a component accepts as inputs, and correspondingly produces as outputs, constrains its placement in a pipeline.
 This is some combination of `IMAGE`, `AUDIO`, and `VIDEO` for components that support batch processing, or just `VIDEO` for components that only support stream processing.
 Batch components can also support the `UNKNOWN` data type, meaning that they can accept jobs for any kind of media file.